MKuranowski/RzeszowGTFS/readme.md

 ## License

-*TristarGTFS* is provided under the MIT license, included in the `license.md` file.
+*RzeszowGTFS* is provided under the MIT license, included in the `license.md` file.